Apply for Tier 1 Entrepreneur Visa

 Tier 1 Entrepreneur Visa – £200,000 Route

 You must show that you have access to £200,000 to use in the UK for the business.
 If you are applying for a UL Tier 1 Entrepreneur Visa from within the UK the funds must be held in the UK.
 The funds can be your own personal money or it can be from a third party.
 An Applicant will have to show that they have held the funds in their account for at least 3 months before the application.
-However if the funds are made available to the Applicant through as third party then the time restriction does not apply as long as the third party confirms that the funds are available to the Applicant to use for the business.
+However, if the funds are made available to the Applicant through a third party then the time restriction does not apply as long as the third party confirms that the funds are available to the TApplicant to use for the business.

-Under the current Immigration Rules, you must have access to the investment funds of not less than £200,000 (or £50,000 in certain limited circumstances- Read More).
+Under the current UK Tier 1 Entrepreneur Visa Requirements, you must have access to the investment funds of not less than £200,000 (or £50,000 in certain limited circumstances- Read More).
 These funds must be held in one or more regulated financial institutions and available for you to use.
 Many people often overlook the other financial requirements of the application for a Tier 1 Entrepreneur Visa:

 You need to be able to show that you will be able to maintain yourself and your dependents whilst in the UK.
 As it currently stands, if your applying for a Tier 1 Entrepreneur Visa from outside the UK, you should be able to show £3, 310 of personal savings per applicant.
-You need to be able to show that this amount has been in your bank account for 90 consecutives days before you make your application.
+You need to be able to show that this amount has been in your bank account for 90 consecutive days before you make your application.

-The current fee (July 2018) starts from £966 (if applying in person outside of the UK and you’re from Turkey or Macedonia), £1,021 – if you are from other countries.
+The current tier 1 entrepreneur visa fees (July 2018) starts from £966 (if applying in person outside of the UK and you’re from Turkey or Macedonia), £1,021 – if you are from other countries.

 If you have dependants applying with you, the fee is £1,277 per person.